akhilkammila/akhilkammila.github.io/README.md

 # Akhil Kammila's Personal Website

+I coded this website in high school
-coded with html, css, javascript used bootstrap framework
+I used html, css, and javascript
+(The information on [the website](https://akhilkammila.github.io/) is outdated, but feel free to give it a look!)